KISS D&D 5e

 I keep all my useful stuff here to include a character sheet and random monster chart I put together.
 Anything else there may or may not be from other creators you are welcome to use and credit goes to the individual artists or authors.
 I do have my own modified Skill Dice chart to help my newer fighters understand what and when to use them (plus I modified some slightly).

 I allow folks to play any race as defined by the rule book except I limit type to those found in AD&D. Just my personal taste for my world I run, so do with this as you will.
 Again the focus is to try and steer people away from "cool abilities" races give you and try and keep them more focused on role playing to succeed.
-We also use a Luck stat, 4D6 straight roll, which I find useful as a DM.
-If a player asks "Can I buy magic potions in this town?" and I have no clue, I make them roll percentile dice.
-If they get their score or less then it is a "Definite Yes", is they roll higher than but less than 50% (or whatever the break point is adjusted up or down, by example I might decide it is closer to 40% in this case) than it is just a "Yes", higher than that is a "No" and Anti-Luck is 100-Luck score or higher which means "Not only No, but in a really bad way".
-With a little practice and some tweaking it is a nice catch all and saves me from falling into DM habits.
+We also use a Luck stat, rolled like the others with the same bonus/penalties, which I find useful as a DM.
+If a player asks "Can I buy magic potions in this town?" and I have no clue, I make them roll Luck vs likelihood ( 5 very likely, 10 likely, 15 maybe, 20 unlikely, 25 very unlikely, 30 one in a million or you can just roll 3D10 and make it completely random).
+With a little practice and some tweaking it is a nice catch all and saves me from falling into my subconscious DM habits.

 In my games there are only three classes.
 Yes, just three: